 Original Medicare is a federal health insurance program.
 The Federal Medicare program is for individuals 65+ years old, those under 65 with specific disabilities, and those diagnosed with End-Stage Renal Disease and Lou Gehrig’s disease.

-Original Medicare consists of Part A, Part B, Part C, and Part D. Original Medicare is often used interchangeably with traditional Medicare.
+Medicare has four parts: Part A, Part B, Part C, and Part D. Original Medicare is often used interchangeably with traditional Medicare and refers to Medicare Parts A and B only.
 Medicare is health insurance that the federal government manages.
 Each part of Medicare comes with a monthly premium.

 Part B is your outpatient coverage or coverage for any doctor visits.
 Part B comes with a standard monthly premium.
 If you fall into a higher income bracket, you could pay more.